tony-kuo/eagle/README.md

 **--paired**  Consider paired-end reads together.

 **--pao**  Use primary alignments only, based on SAM flag.

+For no genotype information classification, the options in the default mode listed above are also applicable.
+Usage, where the classification is from the point of view of ref1 as the reference hypothesis and ref2 as the alternative hypothesis:

+`eagle-rc --ngi -a align1.bam --ref1=ref1.fa --ref2=ref2.fa --bam1=align1.bam --bam2=align2.bam > classified_reads.list`

+### Program Parameters specific to no genotype information mode (--ngi)

+**--ref1**  [FILE] Reference genome 1 fasta file

+**--bam1**  [FILE] Alignments to reference genome 1, --ref1, bam file

+**--ref2**  [FILE] Reference genome 2 fasta file, ensure that the chromosome names are different between ref1 and ref2.

+**--bam2**  [FILE] Alignments to reference genome 2, --ref2, bam file

+**--isc**  Ignore soft-clipped bases in reads when calculating the probabilities, based on cigar string.

+**--nodup**  Ignore marked duplicate reads, based on SAM flag.

+**--splice**  Allow spliced reads, based on cigar string.

+**--phred64**  Reads quality scores are in phred64.
+Default is phred33.

+Without rerunning, we can get the classification from the point of view of ref2 as the reference hypothesis and ref1 as the alternative hypothesis with command line tools to switch REF and ALT and switching columns 5 and 6 to create a new list file.
+Then use the --readlist option to print the bam files.

 ## References
 Tony Kuo and Martin C Frith and Jun Sese and Paul Horton.
 EAGLE: Explicit Alternative Genome Likelihood Evaluator.
 BMC Medical Genomics.
 11(Suppl 2):28. https://doi.org/10.1186/s12920-018-0342-1